review the Terms

 What Are Severance Agreements?

-The Consolidated Omnibus Budget Reconciliation Act (COBRA) gives workers and their families who lose their health benefits the right to choose to continue group health benefits provided by their group health plan for limited periods of time under certain circumstances such as voluntary or involuntary job loss, reduction in the hours worked, transition between jobs, death, divorce, and other life events.
+The Consolidated Omnibus Budget Reconciliation Act (COBRA) gives workers and their families who lose their health benefits the right to choose to continue group health benefits provided by their group health plan for limited periods the hours worked, the transition between jobs, death, divorce, and other life events.
 Qualified individuals may be required to pay the entire premium for coverage up to 102 percent of the cost to the plan.

 COBRA outlines how employees and family members may elect continuation coverage.
 It also requires employers and plans to provide notice.

 Under the COBRA act of 1995, any terminated employee is qualified to receive health and medical coverage for up to 18 months after he’s been terminated.
 For disabled persons, it’s up to 29 months after termination, and premiums also have to be paid unless the employee has negotiated it.